learnapollo/learnapollo/content/tutorial-ios/ios-02.md

 > Note: The exclamation points after the type declarations mean that these fields are required.

-Let's now build a GraphQL query to retrieve the information of your very own trainer node stored on the server and change the message displayed in `PokedexTableViewController.swift`.
+Let's now build a GraphQL query to retrieve the information of your trainer node stored on the server and change the message displayed in `PokedexTableViewController.swift`.

-## Displaying Information Of Your Trainer
+## Displaying Information of your Trainer

-### Creating Your First GraphQL Query
+### Creating your first GraphQL Query

 The GraphQL server for the Pokedex app is configured so that we can retrieve trainers by their name.
 To query the information of a trainer given their name, you can use the following query (wait with actually copying the query until the next step where we will create `PokedexTableViewController.graphql`):